 Our recommend, and where we stayed, is Senaru.
 Senaru has more accommodations, trekking companies and places to eat than Sembalun.
 Plus, it has a two waterfalls, Sendang Gile and Tiu Kelep, that you can check out!

-TIP: Whichever village you decide to start the trek in, you’ll finish in the other village.
-Try and plan your accommodation in the village you are finishing in.
-For us, we started in Sembalun and finished in Senaru, and Senaru is where are accommodation was.
+Whichever village you decide to start the trek in, bear in mind, you’ll finish in the other village.
+Do your best to plan your accommodation in the village you are finishing in.

 Where to Start The Rinjani Trek: Sembalun Or Senaru?